Mitt and Newt

 Mitt Romney’s father, George, watched his parents fail financially in Idaho and Utah[25] and having to take a dozen years to pay off their debts.[26]
 Seeing their struggles influenced his life and business career.[24]

 In Salt Lake City, George Romney worked while attending Roosevelt Junior High School and, beginning in 1922, Latter-day Saints High School.]
 In his senior year, he and junior Lenore LaFount became high school sweethearts;] she was from a more well-assimilated Mormon family.
 Academically, George Romney was steady but undistinguished.[32]
-Partly to stay near Lenore, he spent the next year as a junior college student at the co-located Latter-day Saints University
+Partly to stay near Lenore, he spent the next year as a junior college student at the co-located Latter-day Saints University,

 Romney (after a missionary mission in England) returned to the U.S. in late 1928 and studied briefly at the University of Utah and LDS Business College.
 He followed LaFount to Washington, D.C., in fall 1929, after her father accepted an appointment by President Calvin Coolidge to serve on the Federal Radio Commission.